Henricus VerhagenProfessor

 Teaching

 I teach and am reponsible for PhD courses research methodology I and II and Academic Writing and presentation (last one together with the English Department).
-Previously I have been responsible for and teaching in various research methodology courses on bachelor and master level.
+Previously I have been responsible for and teaching in various research methodology courses on bachelor and master level as well as courses on agent systems and AI.

 Publications